 Price: IPCA is a free program.
 Housing and meals are provided.
 Students will need to arrange their own travel to and from Eugene.

 Becoming an IPCA Counselor: We will seek current college students to act as counselors for the program.
-Applications for counselors will open February 1, 2020.
+Applications for counselors will open in early February 2020.
 The application deadline is April 15, 2020.